NotQuiteApex/Docker-OpenFortressServer/README.md

 # Open Fortress Server with Docker
 A Docker image to streamline and easily deploy new Open Fortress servers.
 Requires [Docker](https://docker.com/) to be installed.
-Based off the ["official server guide"](https://steamcommunity.com/sharedfiles/filedetails/?id=2090433448).
-The image is rebuilt automatically every night with all the latest updates for everything.
+Based off the old [official Linux server guide](https://steamcommunity.com/sharedfiles/filedetails/?id=2090433448).
+The image is rebuilt automatically every week on Sunday with all the latest updates for everything.

 # Tags
-* [`latest`](Dockerfile.of) - The latest basic server image of Open Fortress.
+* [`latest`](Dockerfile.of) - The latest basic server image of Open Fortress, with all files updated weekly.
-* [`latest-sm`](Dockerfile.ofsm) - The latest server image of Open Fortress with SourceMod preinstalled.
+* [`latest-sm`](Dockerfile.ofsm) - The latest server image of Open Fortress with SourceMod preinstalled, with all files updated weekly.
-* [`_tf2sdk`](Dockerfile.base) - The base image that is used to build the above two builds, includes TF2 and SDK and necessary tooling.
+* [`_cache`](Dockerfile.cache) - The base image that is used to build the above two builds, includes TF2, Source SDK 2013 MP Base, and Open Fortress.
 Does not update often.
 DO NOT USE UNLESS DEBUGGING.

 # Simple Guide - Setting up and deploying a simple server
 0. First off, you'll want to [install Docker](https://docs.docker.com/engine/install/), this tutorial assumes you will be using Docker on some flavor of Linux, and know some basic stuff about Linux.